lacchain/LACPass-LACChain-Component/README.md

 ![](https://github.com/lacchain/LACPass-LACChain-Component/blob/main/examples/X509Creation.png)

-7. A subdirectory named `/certs` is created inside the directory you are running the script, with two subdirectories `/DSC` and `/SCA` as displayed:
+7. A subdirectory named `/certs` is created inside the directory you are running the script, with two subdirectories Document Signer Certificates `/DSC` and Signing Certificate Authority `/SCA` as displayed:

 ![](https://github.com/lacchain/LACPass-LACChain-Component/blob/main/examples/certsDirSubdirs.png)

+The Document Signer Certificates `/DSC` subdirectory contains three files:
+`DSC.crt` is the X.509 certificate.
+`DSC.csr` is the Certificate Signing Request contains the public key and common name required by a Certificate Authority.
+`DSC.key` is the private key used to sign Health Certificates, to complete this step please:
+Copy the `DSC.key` file into the `cert-data` directory located in the root directory of your `IPS-national-backend` repository.
+Rename the new copy of DSC.crt to priv.pem

-The `/DSC` subdirectory contains three files, the `/SCA` subdirectory contains two files.
+The Signing Certificate Authority  `/SCA` subdirectory contains two files:

+`SCA.crt` is
+`SCA.key` is the